 Many customers, particularly in connection with new construction, require us to post performance and payment bonds issued by a financial institution known as a surety.
 These bonds provide a guarantee to the customer that we will perform under the terms of a contract and that we will pay subcontractors and vendors.
 If we fail to perform under a contract or pay subcontractors and vendors, the customer may demand that the surety make payments or provide services under the bond.
 We are required to reimburse the surety for its expenses incurred in performing its obligations under the bond.
 We believe that the strength of our balance sheet, as well as our strong and long-standing relationship with our sureties, enhances our ability to obtain adequate financing and bonds.
 These bonds are typically issued at the face value of the contract awarded.
-As of December 31, 2023, we had approximately \$683.4 million in original face amount of bonds outstanding for projects in our T&D segment and approximately \$726.1 million as of December 31, 2023.
-As of December 31, 2022, we had approximately \$541.5 million in original face amount of bonds outstanding for projects in our C&I segment.
-The ability to post bonds provides us with a competitive advantage over smaller or less financially secure competitors.
+As of December 31, 2023, we had approximately \$683.4 million in original face amount of bonds outstanding for projects in our T&D segment and approximately \$1.76 billion for projects in our C&I segment.
+Our estimated remaining cost to complete these bonded projects for both segments was approximately \$726.1 million as of December 31, 2023.
+As of December 31, 2022, we had approximately \$541.5 million in original face amount of bonds outstanding for projects and approximately \$541.5 million in original face amount of bonds provides us with a competitive advantage over smaller or less financially secure competitors.